What is the COUPDAYS Function?

 - Basis (optional argument) – It specifies the day count basis to be used.
 It uses one of the following values:

 |0 or omitted||US(NASD) 30/360|

 The function will default to 0 when omitted.
 It indicates that the days in the month are counted using the US 30-day method with a 360-day year.
 When we enter 1 as the basis, the function uses the actual number of days in the month and year.
-Whereas, when we enter 2, it will count the actual days in the month with a 360-day year while 3 will assume a 365-day year.
-When we enter 4 as the basis, it is same as 1 except that it uses the European 30-day method.
+Whereas, when we enter 2, it will count the actual days in the month with a 360-day year, while 3 will assume a 365-day year.
+When we enter 4 as the basis, it is the same as 1 except that it uses the European 30-day method.